heysudhuu/neobabakijay/README.md

 <p align="center"><strong>Bypass</strong> all the <strong>NeoCollab/Examly restrictions</strong> to give you freedom in the test.
 Now copy/paste, switch tab/window etc. Specially designed for the new `iamneo` portal</p>
 <br/>

 > [!CAUTION]
+> The version 2.0 of FkNeo is under observation of imNeo (or examly/NeoCollab).
+Whoever using this version, might face ban on using NeoCollab coding platform and face legal issues.
+Kindly uninstall/delete any older version of the extention

+> [!CAUTION]